yuanners/tp/docs/UserGuide.md

 ##### Basic Mode Update an Item

-To update an item, use the command `updateitem`.
+To update an item, use the command `updateitem` or `4`.
 You will be prompted to enter the index, and then the option to change the item's name or price.

 ###### Example of Usage